World-class CRNA educators who are committed to helping you pass the CPC Exam in a fun and clinically relevant way.

 As a Co-Founder of APEX Anesthesia Review, Kevin has a strong vision that has shaped the landscape of CRNA education.
 With a love of anesthesia and unyielding enthusiasm for online learning, Kevin spends his days creating anesthesia content that is both engaging and effective.
 His other focuses include strategic business development, brand building, and marketing.

 In 2005, Kevin earned his Master of Science in Nurse Anesthesia at Virginia Commonwealth University, where he graduated at the top of his class.
 Additionally, Kevin scored in the 100th percentile on the National Certification Exam.
-He had written extensively for APEX Anesthesia review, published in the AANA Journal, and delivered a variety of invited presentations in anesthesia as well as instructional design.
+He has written extensively for APEX Anesthesia review, published in the AANA Journal, and delivered a variety of invited presentations in anesthesia as well as instructional design.
 Before transitioning to APEX fulltime, Kevin greatly enjoyed precepting students.
 He was named VCU Clinical Instructor of the Year in 2013.

 APEX Live is a joint venture with APEX Anesthesia Review LLC, Sass Elisha, and Jeremy Heiner.